COMMUNITY URBAN FOREST

-Nizhal has facilitated the development of community tree parks in several locations in Chennai.
+Nizhal has facilitated the development of community Urban forests in several locations in Chennai.
 Nizhal volunteers actively participate in the upkeep of these parks.
 Volunteers take part in weekly shramdaan activities like raising saplings, watering, adding manure, mulching, composting, seed collection and also closely monitor the growth of each sapling planted.
 Nizhal tree parks are a living example of the success of community engagement for a better environment.

 Around 200 saplings have been planted on the TANUVAS grounds in the MILK COLONY, MADHAVARAM.
 In partnership with various Corporate groups and enthusiastic and dedicated local volunteers, the land has been fenced and the saplings are being nurtured and watered regularly.
 This is another model of community and institutional synergy for a green cause!